 While air conditioning offers relief from hot weather, it’s important to be aware of its potential side effects on our health.
 Dry eyes, lethargy, dehydration, dry or itchy skin, headaches, respiratory issues, allergies and asthma, noise pollution, infectious diseases, and indoor pollutants are among the common health concerns associated with prolonged exposure to air conditioning.

-In contrast, air coolers offer a valuable alternative by maintaining more natural humidity levels in the environment, which can help alleviate many of the dryness-related symptoms associated with air conditioning.
+In contrast, air conditioners offer a valuable alternative by maintaining more natural humidity levels in the environment, which can help alleviate many of the dryness-related symptoms associated with air conditioning.
 Furthermore, air coolers generally operate with less noise and consume less energy, reducing both noise pollution and energy costs.
 They also circulate fresh air continuously, which can help reduce the concentration of indoor pollutants and pathogens, making them a healthier choice for cooling indoor spaces.

 Stay connected with Fact and US for more such news.